giantswarm/backstage/docs/development.md

    - **GitHub OAuth credentials**: You'll have to create a file `/github-app-development-credentials.yaml` in the clone repository, which for security reasons is not checked in with the repository.
-Find the content for this file in a LastPass secure note named `Backstage GitHub App`.
+Find the content for this file in a LastPass secure note named `Backstage Dev GitHub App`.
    - **Environment variables**: Backstage requires a number of environment variables to be set in order to work successfully.
 Please see the section on [Loading `.env`](#loading-env) for details on how to create this file.